 The most popular incarnation of this idea is high-tech home workout concepts.
 If you know who Jane Fonda is, you’ll also know there’s nothing new about this.
 But they’re now a lot more sophisticated.

 There’s Peloton (mentioned above), which allows you to take part in live spinning classes with “world-class” instructors from your own living room.
-And with a live leaderboards and group workouts, you don’t miss out on the competitive and communal aspect.
+And with live leaderboards and group workouts, you don’t miss out on the competitive and communal aspect.
 At £1,990 for the ‘basics package’, it might be convenient, but it’s certainly not affordable.

 London-based boutique fitness studio 1rebel has now partnered with TechnoGym to launch its own at-home, on-demand fitness studio (bike, £2,450 outright or £99 /month).

-There’s definitely an opportunity here to offre more affordable alternatives such as “pocket-sized PT” Fiit, an app that beams 25-40 minute strength, combat, yoga, and pilates classes to your phone for £10 a month.
+There’s definitely an opportunity here to offer more affordable alternatives such as “pocket-sized PT” Fiit, an app that beams 25-40 minute strength, combat, yoga, and pilates classes to your phone for £10 a month.
 Customers can select from four to six week plans depending on their goals, and can track stats, personal bests and progress.